kristiadhy/AsynchronousProgramming/README.md

 ## Asynchronous Programming
 - There is often a misunderstanding in the concept of asynchronous programming.
 In this project, I am trying to create an example of the correct usage of asynchronous programming and how this concept can benefit our project.
-- I use Tim Corey's approach of asynchronous programming here with a little tweaking to the code especially on the using of parallel async.
+- I apply Tim Corey's method of asynchronous programming here with a few modifications to the code, particularly in utilizing parallel async.
+I'm not saying that my approach is better, but I simply want to explore async programming from a different perspective and understand this concept better.
 - This project is self-documented.
 Inside this project you will find many comments explaining how the code behave.

 I want to highlight this code blocks where I implemented the parallel async.